I told my parents about my resignation today.

-Perhaps it was beneath me to resign without consulting them, but genuinely, it was not out of any disrespect for their opinions.
+I understand why they’re upset I resigned without consulting them, but genuinely, it was not out of any disrespect for their opinions.
 I feared telling them – that much is true – but this is a decision I had to make on my own.
-I can’t keep running to mummy and daddy every time something goes wrong, because then I’d just end up blaming them for giving me advice I don’t like.
+I can’t keep running to mummy and daddy every time something goes wrong, because then I’d just end up blaming them for giving me advice that wasn’t right for me.
 I am a grown woman and I need to start taking responsibility for my own decisions.

 I could tell my dad was deeply affected by the news.
 He grew very quiet, and that was harder to deal with than spoken disapproval.
 He asked if I was really not enjoying the job, and when I said I was not, he said it was important that I was happy.
 He gave me a comforting smile later on, so I knew it was OK.